phongwashere/projectmilestone3-SoftwareEngineering/README.md

 ## What are at least 3 technical issues you encountered with your project milestone?
 How did you fix them?
 1. the first I came across was being able to fetch the data from the flask endpoint to react.
     ~ I solved this by adding a .results after data because in the GET request that we got from the flask endpoint, all the json information was contained in a variable named results

+2. the second problem I came across was printing out the data that I fetched.
+It was giving me a lot of objectErrors and typeErrors.
+    ~ The way I solved that was to add a @property to my database table and I serialized the information so that it could be printed out.

+3. the third main issue I had was figuring out the editing of the application.
+I couldn't find much useful information online about using '<inputs>'.
+    ~ In the end I got it to work by just using a basic form and checking to make sure that the row in the batabase they wanted to edit belonged to that user and then updated the items in the row.

+## What was the hardest part of the project for you, across all milestones?
+What is the most useful thing you learned, across all milestones?
+The hardest part about this entire project was having to adjust to finding solutions to every question you would have about coding it.
+When there would be issues or bugs, you would look up the errors, reach out to other people or just wing it.
+In the end, you had to find a way to be flexible and find the best solution that still works well with your code.
+The most useful thing that I've learned from these milestones is to plan ahead and really lay out all the components you want to achieve, make a user-story, and start small and be organized.